paulscherrerinstitute/xvcSupport/README.md

    conveniently use ssh tunnels and forwarded ports between the ChipScope host and the target system.
 4. Another pop-up appears and after you click 'Ok' you are in business.

+#### ISE-14.7 Note

+I had problems generating the ICON (v1.06a) and ILA (v1.05a) cores which consistently would produce an error.
+Googling around reveals that this is not uncommon.
+The work-around is to enable the "All IP Versions" checkbox and use the previous version (ICON v1.05a and ILA v1.04a, respectively, worked for me).

 #### PSI Note